KavehRS/KavehRS/README.md

 ###### *Software Engineer*

 A Software Engineer, data engineer & security enthusiast, working as a freelance backend developer.
-* Frontend: HTML, CSS, JS
+* Frontend: HTML, JS.
-* Backend: Python, Ruby, Docker
+* Backend: Python.

 ### You can also find me on